Business Analysis, Instructor

-This program is for international residents.
-Information for Canadian citizens and permanent residents who wish to study Business Analysis can be found at Business Analysis.
+This program is for Canadian citizens and permanent residents.
+Information for international students who wish to study Business Analysis can be found at Applied Business Analysis.

 Credential: Earn a University of Manitoba Certificate in Business Analysis.

 Fees: $3,870 for required courses, plus electives and $100 non-refundable application fee.
 Each course: $350 to $710.

 Pricing subject to change without notice.

 This program is designated by Manitoba Student Aid, available to Manitoba residents.

 Expected duration: 18 months to 5 years, part-time

 Admission requirements: Grade 12 diploma or equivalent, or mature student status.
 If primary language is not English, proof of English proficiency is required.